rmacduff/dmcnicks-mandrill/README.md

 ## Module Description

 Mandrill is a cloud-based email infrastructure service that can be used to deliver outgoing email from servers.
-This module configures the Mail Delivery Agent on nodes to use Mandrill as a smarthost.
-It makes a reasonable guess about the currently installed MDA based on OS family defaults, but a specific MDA can be set as a parameter.
+This module configures the mailer software on nodes to use Mandrill as a smarthost.
+It makes a reasonable guess about the currently installed mailer based on OS family defaults, but a specific mailer can be set as a parameter.

 ## Setup

 ### What mandrill affects

-* Configuration files associated with the specified / guessed MDA.
+* Configuration files associated with the specified / guessed mailer.
-* Configures the specified / guessed MDA service to start.
+* Configures the specified / guessed mailer service to start.

 ### Beginning with mandrill